 A developmental screen should be completed before the visit.
-Hearing and vision screens will be completed at the visit.
-Flu immunization is given at this visit if in season.
+Hearing screen will be completed at the visit.
+Flu and COVID vaccines are given at this visit if in season.
 See our Medication Dosing Guide for recommended dosing of acetaminophen and ibuprofen.